Intermediate Concepts

 3. Create the Model and File IO

-Now that we are able to get information about new dams to add to the dam inventory from the user, we need to persist the data to some sort of database.
+Now that we are able to get information about new dams to add to the dam inventory from the user, we need to save or persist the data so we can load it in future page loads.
 It's time to create the Model for the app.

 • One text file will be created per dam